Essential Tools for Building

 Industrial High Leverage Crimper

-My new favorite!
+My absolute favorite!
 Takes minimal effort to crimp large lugs.
 The crimps are not as beautiful as the hydraulic crimper below, but they are solid.
-Update: I have used it everyday for nearly a year.
-Absolutely love this tool!
+Update: Absolutely love this tool!
 I have it on my workshop desk 24/7.
 Click Here to purchase |

 Hydraulic Crimper